-The Multipurpose Room recently discussed another key aspect of parent teacher group life: the PTA dad and his role within the organization!
-Historically, women have dominated parent teacher associations, organizations, PTSAs, and the life of the school volunteer.
-In fact, the first male president of the National PTA did not take office until 2009.
-But dads are a vital part of any child's educational journey, which is why their involvement in the PTA is so important.
+The Multipurpose Room recently discussed another key aspect of parent-teacher group life: the PTA dad and his role within the organization!
+Historically, women have dominated parent-teacher associations, organizations, PTSAs, and the life of the school volunteer.
+The first male president of the National PTA did not take office until 2009.
+But dads are a vital part of any child's educational journey, so their involvement in the PTA is so important.
 Today hosts Debora and Wesley are joined by Jason Nackos, an active PTA dad and Utah PTA's Male Engagement Specialist, as they discuss why this gender disparity exists and how to change it.

-Just because dads only make up a small percentage of PTA members doesn't mean that their position is any less important.
-In fact, reports show that when dads get involved in their local PTAs, kids' success shoots in an upwards direction.
-When children are given the opportunity to interact with and gain from significant male members' participation, then their performance takes a turn for the better.
+Just because dads only make up a small percentage of PTA members doesn't mean their position is less important.
+Reports show that kids' success shoots upwards when dads get involved in their local PTAs.
+When children can interact with and gain from significant male members' participation, their performance takes a turn for the better.

-But how exactly is a PTA to increase male membership?
+But how exactly is a PTA to increase Male/PTA Dad membership?
 Here are some tips from our guest:

 1. Set Aside Time for Dad-Only Volunteering

-A great way to get more dads involved is to start a men-only sign up group that focuses on getting Dads volunteering in the classroom or during school and PTA events.
-Name the group something fun and to encourage Dads to join.
-Popular ideas can include groups such as ‘Manly Mountaineer Mentors’ or ‘Dudes and Donuts’.
+A great way to get more dads involved is to start a men-only signup group that focuses on getting Dads to volunteer in the classroom or during school and PTA events.
+Name the group something fun and encourage Dads to join.
+Popular ideas can include groups such as ‘Manly Mountaineer Mentors’ or ‘Dudes and Donuts.
 You can even work with your teachers to have a specific slot where only male volunteers can sign up to encourage their participation.

 2. Get Dads Visible in Community Events

-If a PTA is to get more dads involved, then it’s necessary to showcase their involvement to encourage more Dads to join.
+If a PTA is to get more dads involved, showcasing their involvement is necessary to encourage more Dads to join.
 And what better way to do so than to hold a dads’ talent show.
-Yes, that’s right, a whole assembly of dads singing, dancing, playing an instrument, or whatever else they please – the point is to provide dads with a platform where they can express themselves openly.
-If you don’t have enough people for a whole show, you can also ensure that you have a few dads in prominent spots in any existing event.
+Yes, that’s right, a whole assembly of dads singing, dancing, playing an instrument, or whatever else they please – the point is to provide dads with a platform to express themselves openly.
+If you don’t have enough people for a whole show, you can also ensure that you have a few dads in prominent spots in any event.